mister-vinster/ml-movies/readme.md

 ![movie-rating-template-post](https://github.com/hedcet/ml-movies/blob/main/assets/movie-rating-template-post.png?raw=true)

-you can configure this template by using the customize button for following
+you can configure that template by using the customize button like following

 * moderator for this post
 * movie list with image & metadata, also preload rating from letterboxd